-Recommendations for Safety Restraints for Children Child size, height, weight, or age Recommended restraint type Small children Children who have outgrown or no longer properly fit in a child safety seat (generally children who are less than 4 feet 9 inches (1.45 meters) tall, are greater than age four (4) and less than age twelve (12), and between 40 lbs (18 kg) and 80 lbs (36 kg) and upward to 100 lbs (45 kg) if recommended by your child restraint manufacturer) Use a belt-positioning booster seat.
-Larger children Children who have outgrown or no longer properly fit in a belt-positioning booster seat (generally children who are at least 4 feet 9 inches (1.45 meters) tall or greater than 80 lb (36 kg) or 100 lb (45 kg) if recommended by child restraint manufacturer) Use a vehicle safety belt having the lap belt snug and low across the hips, shoulder belt centered across the shoulder and chest, and seatback upright.
+Recommendations for Safety Restraints for Children

+Child size height weight on age Recommended

+Child size, height, weight, or age restraint type

+Larger Children who have outgrown or no Use a vehicle

+children longer properly fit in a belt-positioning safety belt having

+booster seat (generally children who the lap belt snug

+are at least 4 feet 9 inches and low across

+(1.45 meters) tall or greater than 80 lb the hips, shoulder

+(36 kg) or 100 lb (45 kg) if belt centered

+recommended by child restraint across the

+manufacturer) shoulder and

+chest, and

+seatback upright.
-• You are required by law to properly use safety seats for infants and toddlers in the U.S. and Canada.

-- Many states and provinces require that small children use approved booster seats until they reach age eight, a height of 4 ft 9 in (1.45 meters) tall, or 80 lb (36 kg).
+- You are required by law to properly use safety seats for infants and toddlers in the U.S. and Canada. - Many states and provinces require that small children use approved booster seats until they reach age eight, a height of 4 ft 9 in.
+(1.45 meters) tall, or 80 lb (36 kg).
 Check your local and state or provincial laws for specific requirements regarding the safety of children in your vehicle. - When possible, always properly restrain children twelve (12) years of age and under in a rear seating position of your vehicle.
 Accident statistics suggest that children are safer when properly restrained in the rear seating positions than in a front seating position.